Georgette/on-anything/README.md

 # Why Whax

 While working on another event-based project, it became clear how important it was to standardize events; node.js, jquery, and javascript in the browser each have their own way of setting up event handlers.
-Whax provides one way to bind handlers the same way in all 3 places.
+Whax provides one way to bind handlers in all 3 places.

 There might be other modules that do this, but this is all whax does